HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 This is not, "Brauns never give up" because sometimes it's a good idea to give up.
 But after you've rested, tweaked your plan, gathered more resources or courage, you can keep trying.

+### When something is too hard, we break it up!
+This concept is borrowed from programming.
+When you want your software or website to have a feature, you make a list of all the parts it needs.
+Then you try to program each part.
+But sometimes it's still too hard, so you break each thing up into more simple components.
+You do this, writing down all the other steps.
+Then your brain can use all of its focus on one small problem at a time (and honestly programming is so hard that even small problems are difficult.)

+This concept is used with children when they are doing chores like cleaning their room.
+Break it up!
+Let's do bedding, then clothes, then toys, then random stuff that doesn't belong in the room, then trash.

 ### The best way to find something is to clean up.
 And if you still don't find it, at least you have a clean house."
 When a toy goes missing, you have to pick up everything to look underneath it.
 It's going to be only 10% more effort to put it where it actually goes.
 And then you won't forget you already looked under it, and pick it up again to check under it a second or third time.